Jun 26, 2019

 If you have these in place, Let’s get started.

 First of all I would like to start this section by saying, I ❤ Gitpod.
-Gitpod is an online IDE for Github.
-Gitpod provides you with a fully working development environment, including a VS Code-powered IDE and a cloud-based Linux container configured specifically for the project at hand.
-Just prefix your Github repo URL with ”https://gitpod.io/#”, So that the final link looks something like this ”https://gitpod.io/#https://github.com/
+Gitpod is an online IDE for GitHub.
+Gitpod provides you with a fully working developer environment, including a VS Code-powered IDE and a cloud-based Linux container configured specifically for the project at hand.
+Just prefix your GitHub repo URL with ”https://gitpod.io/#”, So that the final link looks something like this ”https://gitpod.io/#https://github.com/

 - Head over to https://console.actions.google.com/ and click on New Project.